The Best Cruise for Every Month of the Year

 “Although Cunard’s Queen Mary 2 operates most months, July is particularly excellent for a classic, seven-night Transatlantic Crossing from New York to Southampton (London).”
 The waves tend to be smoother—so you’re less likely to deal with seasickness—and the weather is delightful.
 Spend your days lounging on the expansive decks and swimming in the pools on this fabled ocean liner.

 “The Alaskan travel season runs from late May to early September, and each month has its own advantages,” notes Clabbers.
 August, for example, is characterized by a comfortable climate, abundant wildlife, and lush vegetation.
 A voyage on Holland America Line, one of the pioneers of Alaska cruises, is a great way to explore the tidewater glaciers, glimmering bays, gold rush history of The Last Frontier.
-Try these hacks to make your cruise cheaper and easier.

 It’s no secret that Greece (and really the entirety of the Eastern Mediterranean) is a holiday hot spot, but what many people don’t know is that you can still soak in the sun and splendor—sans crowds—in September.
 Hop aboard the recently refurbished Norwegian Jade for 11 blissful days of charming villages, sandy beaches, fresh seafood, ancient sites, and breathtaking views.
-Not sold?
-Here are 15 reasons river cruises are Europe’s best-kept secret.

 Dressing up in costume is always appropriate on any of the four Disney Cruise Lines’ ships, but never more so than from mid-September through early November on one of its Halloween on the High Seas cruises.
 Highlights include a Mickey Mouse-querade party and a Pumpkin Tree that transforms daily, and Jack-o-lanterns galore.
 The ships sail in the Caribbean, or for some classic leaf-peeping, set sail from New York City and head north along the Canadian coast.

 The seasons in Argentina, Chile, and Peru are the reverse of those in the Northern Hemisphere.
 If you’re craving some warm weather before the chill of winter arrives, consider an epic escape with Regent Seven Seas Cruises.
 Enjoy posh suites, five-star service, and upscale amenities aboard the luxury liner as you sail to vibrant cities such as Buenos Aires, Lima, and Santiago.
-Prep for your trip by brushing up on the most popular destinations in South America.

 Christmas markets are a long-standing tradition in Europe.
 And by December, they’re in full swing.
 Think: Cozy squares with stalls selling unique gifts, mulled wine, and sweet treats.
 What better way to get in on the festive fun than Abercrombie & Kent’s holiday river cruise along the Danube?
 From trimming the tree or shopping for one-of-a-kind gifts for loved ones, not even the Grinch could resist such a heart-warming vacay.
 Next, find out the 28 secrets cruise lines won’t tell you.